nchain-innovation/chain-gang/docs/README.md

 The classes `Script`, `Context`, `Tx`, `TxIn` and `TxOut` are imported from the top level of `tx_engine`.

+For documentation of the Python Classes see  [here](PythonClasses.md)

 # Example Script execution

 ```python